universal-meaning-map/docs/readme.md

 Example:
 > We are constantly sensing light and sound, but not all of its is perceived equal.
 We ignore some signals and enhance others (improving signal-to-noise ratio).
 We can isolate the visual shape and the sound of a "car" within it surroundings recognizing it as a 3D object (improving signal-to-noise ratio).
 Each signal-to-noise ratio improvement produces an abstraction.

-Natural language is the higher form humans have to express reality.
+Humans are unique in their capacity to create abstractions that are not only perceptual and natural language is its higher form.

 A `word` is short and simple but its pointing to huge amounts of `meaning` without having to directly handle the complexity that they represent.

 By composing clauses made of `words` we can capture even larger amount of complexity that better describe the meaningful elements of reality .
 We can wrap these clauses as new `abstractions` to further compress complexity (ideas, models, frameworks...).
 This nesting process can continue indefinitely,  creating higher level `abstractions` without no upper bound.